Home Compare MKC vs SJM

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-This is not just a one-metric split: both stability and profitability materially support the lead.
-The overall score gap is 8 points in favour of The J. M. Smucker Company.
+This is not just a one-metric split: both stability and growth materially support the lead.
+The J. M. Smucker Company leads by 10 points on the overall comparison score.

 INDUSTRY COMPARISON